 For as long as I can remember, I’ve always wanted to create, and that creativity is so much a part of my life.
 Seeing the beauty that surrounds us, no matter how small-scale, opens your eyes to a new world of taking the time to notice every little thing within buildings, flowers and life in general.
 My paintings are very detailed and full of colour – part of how I see the world.
 Art is a way of life for me; without it, I wouldn’t be me.
 It encompasses who I am, my character, and shapes my way of life.

 Since graduating with a Fine Art Printmaking degree from West Surrey College of Art and Design in 1981, I have worked on commissions from across the world, and have exhibited widely.
-I am an elected member of a number of art societies: The Society of Floral Painters, The Society of Architectural Illustration, The United Society of Artists and The Society for All Artists.
+I am a Fellow of the Royal Society of Arts and an elected member of a number of art societies: The Society of Floral Painters, The Society of Architectural Illustration, The United Society of Artists and The Society for All Artists.
 I am also a selected premium member of Creative Coverage.

 Flowers and buildings are my key areas of interest.
 Being creative enables one to find joy in everything that surrounds us.
 It is a way of enjoying a walk in the countryside because you can see beauty in so many things.
 The vibrant colours of flowers have always fascinated me, and watercolour is the perfect medium for me to capture both the calm and vitality I always feel in studying my subjects.
 You can see examples in my Flower Gallery.